tsnellgrove/dark_castle/castle_to_do.md

 Maintenance, clean-up, and features I should implement someday
-		docstrings for all functions [?]
+	verbs to functions with switcher?? (too much variable passing?) docstrings for all functions [?]
 	"close" verb
 	5th room - mouse hole - to exercise existing capabilities (e.g. "food" that can be eaten) copper key opens cabinet which holds potion potion shrinks for set turn count (can only drink twice); toes tingle just before you expand enter mouse hole
 		maybe fight mouse?
 		silver key in mouse trap; need to swap with copper key find a use for close command?
 		would be fun to use every verb ;-D provide printtw() options for double spacing (add print() to inner for) and also change column width more directions
 	use .strip() on input